MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/m365-integration-overview.md

 With [!INCLUDE [prod_short](../includes/prod_short.md)], you can manage business interactions with your customers and vendors, directly in [!INCLUDE[m365_outlook](includes/m365-outlook-name.md)].
 By installing the [!INCLUDE [prod_short](../includes/prod_short.md)] add-in for [!INCLUDE[m365_outlook](includes/m365-outlook-name.md)], you get the following two capabilities:

-1. Contact insights
+1. Contact insights.
 This add-in lets you look up [!INCLUDE [prod_short](../includes/prod_short.md)] customer or vendor information in [!INCLUDE[m365_outlook](includes/m365-outlook-name.md)] emails and calendar appointments.
 It also lets you create and send emails including [!INCLUDE [prod_short](../includes/prod_short.md)] business documents, such a sales quote or invoice to a contact.

-1. Document view
+1. Document view.
 When a business document is sent in an email, the add-in provides a direct link from email to the actual business document in [!INCLUDE [prod_short](../includes/prod_short.md)].

 For more information, see [Using Outlook with Business Central](/dynamics365/business-central/admin-outlook).